 Basic earnings per share is computed by dividing income available to common stockholders by the weighted average number of common shares outstanding during the period.
-Diluted earnings per share is computed in the same manner as basic earnings per share except that the denominator is increased to include the number of additional common shares that could have been outstanding assuming the exercise of stock options that would have a dilutive effect on earnings per share using the treasury stock method, the conversion of restricted stock units into common stock, and common stock required to satisfy the premium on our 1.50% senior exchangeable notes.
+Diluted earnings per share is computed in the same manner as basic earnings per share, except that the denominator is increased to include the number of additional common shares that could have been outstanding assuming the exercise of stock options that would have a dilutive effect on earnings per share using the treasury stock method and the conversion of restricted stock units into common stock.

-In connection with the Company's outstanding 1.50% senior exchangeable notes, there was a dilutive effect on earnings per share as the average price of the Company's stock exceeded the initial exchange price of \$45.58 per share for the reporting period.
-The average stock price for the quarter ended June 30, 2008 was \$50.05, resulting in an additional 784,000 shares included in the diluted share count for the three months ended June 30, 2008.
+In connection with the Company's outstanding 1.50% senior exchangeable notes, there could be a dilutive effect on earnings per share if the average price of the Company's stock exceeds the initial exchange price of \$45.58 per share for the reporting period.
+In the event the Company's common stock exceeds the initial exchange price of \$45.58 per share, for the first \$1.00 the price exceeds \$45.58, the dilutive effect can be as much as 188,400 shares.
+The senior exchangeable notes did not have a dilutive effect for the three or nine months ended September 30, 2008.